About

 I work mostly in virtue ethics, Kantian ethics, and the space in between.
 I also dabble in bioethics and other areas of practical ethics.
 Having once aspired to be Miss Manners, I often find myself writing about various philosophical dimensions of etiquette.
 During the pandemic, this turned into a subspeciality on the ethics and etiquette of Covid-19.
 You can find out more about my research by clicking on the above links.

-My husband and I live in Maryland with our daughters and two exuberant dogs.
+My husband and I live in Maryland.
+We have two daughters and two exuberant dogs.
 Insofar as I have hobbies, they include knitting (badly), baking (well), and gardening (middling).
 I played middle linebacker on my college interhall football team.
-I find Jane Austen timelessly fascinating.
+I have read every Jane Austen novel more times than I can count.
 I am a 2016 graduate of the Icelandic Elf School.

 To find out more about my work, click on the tabs.
-If you're really bored and want my entire CV, feel free to email me at: Karen dot Stohr at georgetown dot edu
+If you need an official bio, you can find one below.
+If you're really bored and want my entire CV, feel free to email me at: Karen dot Stohr at georgetown dot edu.